warbe-maker/VBA-Log/README.md

 23-05-31-20:37:02   xxx   yyyyyyyyyyyyyyy .: zzzzzzzzzzzzzzzzzzzzz
 ```
 Notes:
-1. The top split line is only written when there are already preceding log entries in the log file.
+1. The top line delimits a previous series of log entries, not written when the log-file is new
 2. The specification of the header would default to a columns delimiter | (vertical bar) - which would be inappropriate in the context of the special left alignment spec for the 2nd column
 3. The specific alignment for the 2nd column increased the column width from 15 to 18